econchick/roguelynn/_posts/2013-05-16-apache-kerberos-for-django.md

 #### Accessing Permissions

-Say your app needs to know if a user is defined as an Admin, or staff, a part of a particular group (e.g. "finance", "engineering") or something else that is already defined in your external auth system.
+Say your app needs to know if a user is defined as an admin, or staff, a part of a particular group (e.g. "finance", "engineering") or something else that is already defined in your external auth system.
 Customizing a backend is needed to connect directly to the external user datastore.

 Typically, LDAP holds users in groups, through `memberOf` parameter or something similar.
 By binding to the LDAP to find what group the user is a member of, you can then define what authorization that a user has within your own app logic.  e.g. if user is a member of “admins”, then create_superuser(user).

 * [django-auth-ldap](http://pythonhosted.org/django-auth-ldap) and/or [django-ldap-groups](https://code.google.com/p/django-ldap-groups) can be dropped into your Django app
-* Or one of these snippets () - they are focused on Active Directory but so long as the configuration variables within your `settings.py` are correct, it should work with a standard LDAP or IPA setup:
+* Or one of these snippets (they are focused on Active Directory but so long as the configuration variables within your `settings.py` are correct, it should work with a standard LDAP or IPA setup):
     * [Active Directory](http://djangosnippets.org/snippets/501/)
     * [Active Directory over SSL](http://djangosnippets.org/snippets/901/)
     * [Active Directory/LDAP](http://djangosnippets.org/snippets/1397/)